Explanation of Pleas & Sentencing

-Court is held on Wednesdays, with alternating sessions at 8:30 a.m. and 7:00 p.m.
-If appearing in court, you will need to check in as you enter the courtroom.
+Court is held on Wednesdays, with morning court sessions at 8:30 a.m. and one evening court a month at 7:00 p.m.
+If appearing in court, you will need to check in at the court office window in the lobby.
 Initial appearances and pretrial conferences are seen on a first-come, first-served basis.
-Motion hearings and trials will follow the initial appearances.
+Trials will follow the initial appearances.

 There are three options in which to plea:

 - Guilty - Admitting guilt to the violation

 - No Contest - A statement indicating you do not wish to contest the charge; the Judge must find you guilty upon a no contest plea, but the plea cannot be used as evidence against you in a civil suit for damages

 - Not Guilty - Indicates you would like to contest the citation

 If you enter a plea of guilty or no contest before the Judge, you will then have the opportunity to discuss your case with the Judge.
 The Judge will then impose the appropriate sentence and forfeiture.
 At this time, you may also request an extension for time to pay.
 If you enter a plea of not guilty, the matter will be scheduled for a pretrial conference with the City Prosecutor.
 If time allows, you may be seen by the City Prosecutor during that same court session.